tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 <figure>
   <img src="{{ site.url }}/img/pitl06/colour-channels-get-single.png" />
+  <figcaption>A square filled with the colour sampled from a single pixel.</figcaption>
 </figure>

-Intriguingly, if you print the `singlepixel` variable a (negative) integer appears.
-This is how Processing stores colours in memory.
-You do not need to understand how this works because there are functions for converting these integer-based data types to more familiar schemes.
+Intriguingly, if you print the `singlepixel` variable a (negative) integer appears; this is how Processing stores colours in memory.
+You do not need to understand how this works because there are functions for converting these integer-based data types to standard hexadecimal and RGB.

 {% highlight py %}
-print(singlepixel) # -248272
+print(singlepixel) # -248525
 {% endhighlight %}

-We can now build a duplicate image on the right by sampling each pixel and placing its clone 500 pixels (half the width of the Display) to the right.
-Sure, it would be easier to just grab the whole area of the painting, but the pixel-by-pixel approach is necessary for the upcoming steps.
-Add this loop to the bottom of your code:
+We can now build a duplicate image on the right by sampling each pixel and placing its clone 500 pixels (half the width of the display window) to the right.
+Sure, it would be easier to grab the whole area of the painting, but the pixel-by-pixel approach is necessary for the upcoming steps.
+Add this loop to the end of your code:

 {% highlight py %}
 halfwidth = width/2